 An example might be referencing a company’s vision or mission statement, such as Sanford Health.
 If you are interested in working in healthcare, you may explain how passionate you are about serving all ages of patients and how you want to provide them with the best care possible, while trying to make a difference for the organization.

 Many scholarships are based on an applicant's individuality.
 Putting your unique interests and perspectives on the page will go a long way toward creating a memorable essay.
 Share the experiences and activities that make YOU unique.
 You don’t have to limit the experiences you share to only your senior year.
 Lots of students participate in sports in high school, but maybe you volunteered to help coach children.
 Many students have a part-time job, but maybe you started a charitable donation program at work.
 Consider what you can say about yourself that most others will not be able to say.

 When writing scholarship essays, a good thing to keep in mind is to make your essay personable and passionate.
 Don't speak generally.
 Instead, share your stories, feelings, and personal experiences.
 Maybe you decided to work in healthcare because you lost a parent to illness, but try not to focus on the negatives.
 Instead, focus on how your hardships have shaped you into the person you are today.

 8. Present Yourself Professionally

 Remaining professional is something that you are likely going to have to do for the rest of your life, and scholarships are no stranger to professionalism.
 Make sure you're paying attention to the tone communicated in your writing.
 For example, you should write as though you are speaking to a professional in a formal setting, not your best friend through Snapchat.
-Depending on the prompt, you may be able to get away with opening with humorous line to grab attention.
+Depending on the prompt, you may be able to get away with opening with a humorous line to grab attention.
 However, make sure you avoid sarcasm, emojis, text abbreviations like LOL, or slang terms like "lit."